 Alexandra: Honestly, here the Rock and Metal scene is not very prominent and it’s pretty difficult to flourish, especially if you play a bit more demanding music.
 My personal observations show that the main segments could be roughly narrowed down to ska/punk bands on one side, and extreme metal on the other.
 Everything in between is struggling to survive, except the ubiquitous cover bands.

-Jad: When you’re in your domain, you get to meet a lot of people, and not all of them are good ones.
-Have you ever been in a situation were you felt you were treated in a sexist way?
+Mirk: When you’re in your domain, you get to meet a lot of people, and not all of them are good ones.
+Have you ever been in a situation where you felt you were treated in a sexist way?

 Alexandra: My favourite part is to compose, play, record my music, and enjoy the process of it becoming a full and alive structure.
-I also like to teach, despite that I am not particularly happy when my students don’t do their assignments – it obstructs the development and I don’t like things getting stuck.
-What I really hate though, is to deal with paperwork and marketing – if I have the chance, I would hire someone to do that for me and I will never engage in such activities again – I find them more annoying than waiting for a progress bar on the computer.
+I also like to teach, despite that, I am not particularly happy when my students don’t do their assignments – it obstructs their development and I don’t like things getting stuck.
+What I really hate though, is dealing with paperwork and marketing – if I have the chance, I would hire someone to do that for me and I will never engage in such activities again – I find them more annoying than waiting for a progress bar on the computer.

 Alexandra: Yes, I would love to but since I started my serious music career back in 2014, so far nobody has invited me to join a band and I am not really the type of person to beg someone to take me on board.

-Jad: Thank you for the interview Alexandra!
+Mirk: Thank you for the interview, Alexandra!
 It was a great pleasure to talk with you!
-Good luck on your future plans.
+Good luck with your future plans.